Job prospects Dentist in Manitoba

 - Several positions will become available due to retirements.

 - There are a small number of unemployed workers with recent experience in this occupation.

 Here are some key facts about Dentists in the Manitoba region:

-- Approximately 550 people work in this occupation.
+- Approximately 650 people worked in this occupation in May 2016.

 - Dentists mainly work in the following sectors:

 - Ambulatory health care services (NAICS 621):more than 95%

 - The distribution of full-time and part-time workers in this occupation is:

 - Full-time workers: 86% compared to 79% for all occupations